factotumcms/base-module/README.md

 ## Security

-If you discover any security related issues, please email [assistenza@8wave.it](mailto:assistenza@8wave.it) or use the issue tracker.
+If you discover any security related issues, please feel free to open issues and submit pull requests.

 ## Credits